tommynockers/tomnockolds/content/energy/A Fast and Fair Transition to Clean Energy.md

 So there you have it.
 The earliest known source that I am aware of of the Three ‘D’s’ of Community Energy.
 The second D Decentralise is listed as Distributing but that is just a synonym, meaning the same thing for intents and purposes.

 ---
-#Centre-for-Alternative-Technology #Community-Energy #Community-Power-Agency #Fast-and-Fair #Jarra-Hicks #Nicky-Ison #Three-Ds
+#Centre-for-Alternative-Technology #Community-Energy #Community-Power-Agency #Fast-and-Fair #Jarra-Hicks #Nicky-Ison #Three-Ds #Energy